Request a quote

-Intensity mapping using cathodoluminescence (CL) emission is a powerful tool for high resolution probing of emitters.
-The CL signal comes from both the efficiency of the UV emitter and the photon extraction of the CL.
+Intensity mapping using cathodoluminescence (CL) emission is a powerful tool for high-resolution probing of emitters.
+The CL signal comes from both the UV emitter's efficiency and the CL's photon extraction.
 In this blog, we will discuss an easy way to separate these two contributions using time-resolved CL.

 Cathodoluminescence (CL), is the photon emission produced by excitation with an electron beam.
 CL spectroscopy is a powerful tool that enables the collection of the light emitted from a nanometer-sized excitation spot, and the study of the energy (color) of this light.

 Time-resolved cathodoluminescence (TRCL) gives access to the time dynamics of photon emission, which can be altered in the presence of defects in the light-emitting device.
-TRCL requires synchronised excitation and detection of the CL emission.
-From the measured time-delay between the excitation and the detection, a histogram can be constructed, which gives access to dynamics, such as the lifetime of an emitter.
+TRCL requires synchronized excitation and detection of the CL emission.
+From the measured time delay between the excitation and the detection, a histogram can be constructed, which gives access to dynamics, such as the lifetime of an emitter.

 Spende and collaborators from the Technische Universität Braunschweig studied the performance of a new type of structure for UV LEDs [1].